-Successful and unsuccessful applicants will be notified of the outcome of their application by email during December 2024; unsuccessful applicants may be notified earlier in the year, depending on the stage of assessment at which the decision is made.
+Successful and unsuccessful applicants will be notified of the outcome of their application by email during December 2025; unsuccessful applicants may be notified earlier in the year, depending on the stage of assessment at which the decision is made.
 To facilitate notification, applicants must ensure that their contact details are filled in correctly on the application form.
+Any changes to contact details after submission are to be reported to the Foundation.